akers049/LinearElasticityVector/Readme.txt

 printf "inputFiles/inputFile_test.in" | ./run_stuff

-it will dump some vtk outputs into ./output/run_00/lagrangian_solution/
+it will dump some vtu outputs into ./output/run_00/lagrangian_solution/

 Files included: